RadioTelescopeAGH/Radio-Telescope-AGH/README.md

 ```

 ### Merging
-To merge branch A into master
+To merge branch A into master:
 ```
 git checkout master
-git merge B
+git merge A
 ```

 ##Every directory contains one sub module for the project.